jonathan-beebe/jonathan-beebe.com/content/stories/athanasia/dont-kill-the-messenger.md

 I can see my reflection in the glossy smears of fresh blood.
 But I hate it, my reflection.
 Wiping off the knife, the blood is gone, but my reflection is still there in the cold, polished metal.
 I can wipe away the evidence of my crime.
 But I can't erase the injustice echoing back at me in every reflection I see, in every face I pass that dares to make eye contact; I see it in their reactions.

-I pause just long enough to observe my reflection in the droplets of blood.
-Slowly I wiped off the knife, forcing my reflection out of existence.
-But it was still there in the cold polished metal.
-I can erase the evidence of my crime.
-But I can't erase the injustice echoing back at me in every reflection I see, in every face I pass that dares to make eye contact; I see it in their reactions.

 Confirmation.
 I am right.
 I am just.

 Immortality is not permanent.